YaleBioImaging/yrt-pet/docs/source/usage/list-mode_file.md

 detector).
 The `num_layers` option in the reconstruction executable allows binning of the DOI layers from 256 layers to an arbitrary number of layers.

-Note that it is still possible to use the default list-mode format for DOI-enabled scanners.
+**Note that it is still possible to use the default list-mode format for DOI-enabled scanners**.
 This additional format only allows to save some disk space in case the amount of DOI layers in the scanner is configurable.

 ```